 - In cases where the complaint is made by any other person, that person should first seek to use and complete the Member’s own complaints procedure, if such a procedure is in place and that person is eligible to access it.

-- In either case the complaint should be submitted to the Complaints Secretary using AIPP’s complaint form, to be completed in full and supported by any relevant documented evidence.
+- In either case the complaint should be submitted to the Complaints Secretary using AIPP’s Disciplinary Procedure Complaint Form, to be completed in full and supported by any relevant documented evidence.

 - A complaint cannot be considered unless it is submitted in writing and identifies the name and contact information of the complainant.